Quantum Yang-Mills theory: an overview of a programme: The renormalisation group for lattice gauge theory: interpolation

 \subsection{Interpolation for classical nonabelian gauge fields}

 In this subsection we describe our interpolation procedure, as applied to \emph{classical} gauge-field configurations.
 In the next subsection we describe how to use this method to obtain a quantum interpolation prescription.
+We also note that interpolation of classical lattice-gauge configurations is potentially of broader interest.
+Indeed, an approximate interpolation procedure has recently been used to improve the performance of Monte Carlo simulations of Yang-Mills theory \cite{endres:2015}.

 As a warm up we first consider the problem of interpolation for a tiny ``lattice'' of two points and two edges with $G \cong \su2$.
 Here the task is to interpolate between the parallel transporters, $U_0$ and $U_n$, on the two edges: